-- Better represent marginalized groups, particularly those identified in the qualitative analysis of this report, in national statistics.
-This can be achieved by engaging the BPS as mandated by BAPPENAS to commission surveys that specifically target the kinds of marginalized groups outlined above. - Continue to improve social protections by paying more attention to groups identified as most left behind, particularly older people and people with disabilities.
+- Better represent vulnerable groups, particularly those identified in the qualitative analysis of this report, in national statistics.
+This can be achieved by engaging BPS as mandated by BAPPENAS to commission surveys that specifically target the kinds of vulnerable groups outlined above. - Continue to improve social protections by paying more attention to groups identified as most left behind, particularly older people and people with disabilities.
 This should go beyond social protections based on proxy-means targeting, which rely mostly on economic dimensions.
-When prioritization is necessary, older women in remote regions should be given high priority. - Together with all relevant stakeholders, including civil society organizations, the Indonesian government needs to invest more in fine tuning various pieces of legislation aimed at protecting the most marginalized groups.
-When legislation lacks clarity or contain ambiguities in its implementation, further directives should be prepared and implemented to remedy this. - Local governments, such as village-level bodies, together with communities, voluntary organizations and other relevant stakeholders, should make renewed efforts to reach out to people with disabilities to ensure that they have health insurance and are not denied access to medical care when they need it. - Extra and improved programs should be planned to prevent children from working in the informal sector.
+When prioritization is necessary, older women in remote regions should be given high priority. - Together with all relevant stakeholders, including civil society organizations, the Indonesian government needs to invest more in fine tuning various pieces of legislation aimed at protecting the most vulnerable groups.
+When legislation lacks clarity or contains ambiguities in its implementation, further directives should be prepared and implemented to remedy this. - Local governments, such as village-level bodies, together with communities, voluntary organizations and other relevant stakeholders, should make renewed efforts to reach out to people with disabilities to ensure that they have health insurance and are not denied access to medical care when they need it. - Extra and improved programs should be planned to prevent children from working in the informal sector.
 The Conditional Cash Transfers program (Program Keluarga Harapan/PKH) is a good example of a government initiative that works on this issue.
-Extending the program would have been useful in keeping children out of informal employment by keeping them in school or training. - Negative attitudes toward marginalized groups, such as people with disabilities or PLHIV, can be changed through educational initiatives.
+Extending the program would be useful in keeping children out of informal employment by keeping them in school or training. - Negative attitudes toward vulnerable groups, such as people with disabilities or PLHIV, can be changed through educational initiatives.
 An evaluation of the elementary and secondary education curriculums with this in mind would be a good start in doing so.
-This should also extend to training of civil servants aimed at making them less rigid in enforcing administrative rules or arrangements. - Because geography is still one of the main factors increasing the risk of being left behind, particularly for people living in remote regions, economic development should be more regionally balanced.
+This should also extend to training of civil servants. - Because geography is still one of the main factors increasing the risk of being left behind, particularly for people living in remote regions, economic development should be more regionally balanced.
 Development in rural areas could take advantage of new developments in IT or renewable energy, for example.
 Increasing the connectivity of such regions, both physically and digitally, is one way of balancing economic development and reducing the risk of their populations being left behind in various development dimensions.

-5.4 Caveats and Future research direction
+5.4 Caveats and future research direction